ebrakke/logrhythm-grade-keeper/README.md

 # Grade Keeper

 This is the grade keeper coding exercise for LogRhythm.
-Instructions can be found in `instructions.md`
+See `instructions.md` for assignment

 ## Setup